devaarasi-yokesh/Weather-App-in-React/README.md

 # Weather Application
-** renders with forecasting information of different cities around the world **
+** Renders with forecasting information of different cities around the world **